microsoft/atlas-design/site/src/components/card.md

 In styling the main content area of a card, it's recommended you look first to `.card-template`, and if that fails, fall back to the less prescriptive `.card-content`.

 Both `.card-template` and `.card-content` support the use of several subcomponents.
-Because they can be used in both `.card-template` and `.card-content`, they are no namespaces by their parent elements, but rather only by `.card-`
+Because they can be used in both `.card-template` and `.card-content`, they are not namespaced by their parent elements, but rather only by `.card-`

 - `.card-supertitle` - a uppercase piece of text above the title.
 - `.card-title` - the title of the card.